mne-tools/mne-python/doc/glossary.rst

         A set of picks.
 E.g., all sensors included in a Region of Interest.

     stim channel
         A stim channel, a.k.a. trigger channel, is a channel that encodes events during the recording.
-It is typically a channel that is always zero and that takes positive values when something happens such as the onset of a stimulus.
+It is typically a channel that is usually zero and takes positive values when something happens (such as the onset of a stimulus, or a subject response).
+Stim channels are often prefixed with ``STI`` to distinguish them from other channel types.
+See :ref:`stim-channel-defined` for more details.
-        Classical names for stim channels is ``STI 014`` or ``STI 101``.
-        So-called events arrays are obtained from stim channels.

     trans
         A coordinate frame affine transformation, usually between the Neuromag head